Jennal/goplay-connector/README.md

-# goplay-gate
+# goplay-connector
-Gate server of GoPlay Framework
+Connector server of GoPlay Framework

 # The MIT License